JSchuurmans/MLF/Chapter 5.md

 The core of SpaCy are the `Doc` and `Vocab` classes.
 A `Doc` instance contains one document, including its text, tokenized version, recognized entities, etc. The `Vocab` class keeps track of all common information across documents.
 SpaCy is useful for its pipeline features, that contain many pieces needed for NLP.
 If this all seems a bit abstract right now, don't worry.
 This section will show you how to use SpaCy for many practical tasks.

-The data for the first section we use a collection of 143,000 articles from 15 American publications.
+~~The data for the first section we use a collection of 143,000 articles from 15 American publications.~~ The data we use for the first section is a collection of 143,000 articles from 15 American publications.
 The data is spread out over three excel files.
 We can load them separately, merge them into one large dataframe and then delete the individual dataframes to save memory.

 ```Python
 a1 = pd.read_csv('../input/articles1.csv',index_col=0)